 Apps and Programs

-Piano apps like Simply Piano are a great addition to traditional learning.
-I’ve had students who bought the app and played with it alongside their regular lessons with me, and it really helped their sheet music reading abilities.
+Piano apps like Piano Marvel and Simply Piano are a great addition to traditional learning.
+I’ve had students who bought these apps/programs and played with it alongside their regular lessons with me, and it really helped their sheet music reading abilities.
 These apps often neglect technique, however, and they cannot give you feedback other than “the note was right or wrong.”

-That said, I think they’re super awesome if you have it in your budget to keep fresh music in front of you and to practice your sight reading skills.
-They also typically come with huge libraries of pop, jazz, and other non-classical music, so you won’t get bored in your practice time.
+I think they’re super awesome if you have it in your budget to keep fresh music in front of you and to practice your sight reading skills.
+They also come with huge libraries of classical, pop, jazz, and other non-classical music, sorted by difficulty so you won’t get bored or overwhelmed in your practice time.
+Depending on your membership level, you can also download sheet music to print out and keep forever!

 For those looking for repertoire (organized by level), check out my post on picking repertoire.